geektrust/coding-problem-artefacts/Ruby/README.md

 main
 ```

-We will install the dependencies and then buildthe solution by using the following command.
+We will install the dependencies and then build the solution by using the following command.

 ```ruby
 bundle install